Bride of Ollichon - Rebecca

 What was your inspiration to go dress-less?

-What did your husband, family and friends think about your step away from tradition?
+What did Vadim and your family and friends think about your outfit?

 Will you wear it again?